huckiyang/Interspeech23-Tutorial-Para-Efficient-Cross-Modal-Tutorial/README.md

 - Reduce to GPU / TPU Memory During the Training (e.g., the Memory of Activation)
 - Model Serialization
-- Ladder-Side Tuning (NeurRIPS 2023)
+- Ladder-Side Tuning (NeurIPS 2022)

 #### 1.3 How to Estimate which Layer or which Model to Tune?